jakevn/sloc/README.md

-sloc is a command-line program for quickly counting lines of code recursively within the current directory.
+sloc (acronym for "significant lines of code") is a command-line program for quickly counting lines of code recursively within the current directory.
 Simplicity was a major design goal, and as a result, the implementation is under 250 lines of Go utilizing only the standard library.
 Performance was a secondary goal, and parallelism is employed.